-The steak doesn’t take like to grill, only about 5-7 minutes per side.
+The steak doesn’t take long to grill, only about 5-7 minutes per side.

 For the rest of the carne asada fries:

 I used frozen french fries, that I prepared in the oven while my steak was grilling.
 When they were ready, I topped the fries with a simple cheese sauce, bite-sizes pieces of steak, corn, diced tomatoes, and onions, and a couple of large dollops of guacamole.
 I sprinkled Queso fresco over the fries just before serving!